SSabev/HonsProject/README.md

  Modelling flight search volumes as a dynamic system responding to external events
 ===

-Write-up
+Thesis
--
+--

-This is where the writeup of the dissertation is located
+This is where the actual dissertation is.

-StreamingAPI
+Work
 --

-This contains all of the scripts and data I am working with sans the Twitter data itself.
+This contains all of the files I used to collect and process the data, build the models and evaluate them.